Ryan-D-Miller/hang-in-there-boilerplate/README.md

 # Hang In There

-Users have the ability to randomly generate, create and save/view posters.
+Users have the ability to randomly generate, create and save posters.
 ![hangInThere1](./readme-imgs/hangInThere1.png)

 ## Description